owlboy/greatpug-public/.github/ISSUE_TEMPLATE/bug_report.md

 **OutputLog**
 You can find your output log at `C:\Users\[Username]\AppData\LocalLow\VRChat\vrchat\` on Windows.
 There is currently not a simple way to get your log from an Oculus Quest HMD.

+You can either attach your log to this issue report.
+Or link to it from http://pastebin.com

 **Are you in VR or Desktop mode?**